For any other questions, please contact us.

 - Wearable Devices

-Families submitted must have at least one active granted patent in the US, China, Europe, France, Germany, Japan, Taiwan, the Republic of Korea, or United Kingdom.
+Our preference is to consider patent families that include at least one active granted patent in the US, China, Europe, France, Germany, Japan, Taiwan, the Republic of Korea, or the United Kingdom.

 All submissions are reviewed in the order in which they are received.
 AST’s team will contact the submitters with any questions about their submissions or will notify them when their offering is out of AST’s technology scope.
 Our initial review is quick and submitters are normally notified of their patent status within three to five days following acknowledgement of receipt of their submission.
-If the portfolio is ‘in scope’, it will be listed on our Members-only, password-protected web-accessible database for our Members to consider.
+If the portfolio is ‘in scope’, it will be made available to all Members in our Members-only, password-protected, web-accessible, proprietary platform for their review.

 With respect to any submission, you must have the full authority to sell the asset(s), either as the owner or as someone fully empowered by the owner with the authority to sell the asset(s).
 While we reserve the right to refuse to transact for any reason, we obviously will not be willing to transact absent satisfactory confirmation on this point.